gskril/crypto-conversions/README.md

 # Crypto Conversions

-Easily convert USD into the price of the top 20 cryptocurrencies, along with fractional units of Bitcoin and Ethereum.
+Easily convert the top 20 cryptocurrencies into the live price of USD, along with fractional units of Bitcoin and Ethereum.